 Decontamination Wash or Reset Wash: This wash is more extensive than our maintenance wash.
-First, we use our Power Clean, Ferrex, and MDR to remove heavy debris, iron contaminants, and mineral deposits from your vehicle's paint.
-Once everything is rinsed off your vehicle we then assess your paint to see if there is further action we need to take to remove anything else from your paint like tar, road paint, and iron.
-If there is further action needed a clay bar will be used to remove these defects.
-Once we have successfully removed all the defects our hand wash is performed with either No Rinse or M-Wash, just depending on the condition of the vehicle.
+First, we use our degreaser and an iron remover to remove heavy debris, iron contaminants, and mineral deposits from your vehicle's paint.
+Once everything is rinsed off your vehicle, we then assess your paint to see if there is further action we need to take to remove anything else from your paint like tar, road paint, and iron.
+If there is further action needed a clay bar or clay towel will be used to remove these defects.
+Once we have successfully removed all the defects our hand wash is performed, just depending on the condition of the vehicle.
 Once washed we use our Master Blaster, which uses hot filtered air to blow the water off your vehicle with no chance for water spots to form or scratches.
-In addition to the hand wash, Ferrex will be applied to your rims, to remove any brake dust and clean your rims, your tires will be dressed and windows cleaned as well.
+In addition to the hand wash, an iron remover will be applied to your rims, to remove any brake dust and clean your rims, your tires will be dressed and windows cleaned as well.

 Conditioning: Plastics, vinyl and leather dry out much like your skin.
 To combat this, we use a product to condition these surfaces so they are more supple.
 It also helps prevent them becoming brittle.
 (This isn’t Armor All because Armor All®, as that product dries out surfaces, pulling moisture from them as it evaporates.
-Wax: Wax is based off carnauba leaves.
-It generally provides six months of protection and is good because you can layer it, unlike sealants.
-By layering wax you not only protect the surface a little more, but you also magnify the shine on the surface.
+Wax: Wax is based off carnauba leaves, so it’s an organic material.
+It generally provides six months of protection and breaks down over that time.
+It works by filling in the small scratches, changing the way the light refracts off of the crack.
+Wax breaks down quicker depending on the environment that it is exposed to.
+Road salt, abrasive car washes and heat can break down waxes quicker and revealing the scratches they once covered.
 Sealant: Sealants are synthetic waxes designed to add a hard, durable surface.
-Unlike wax, you can’t layer a sealant because it is polymer-based; all you can do is fill in the spaces you may have missed.
-Where sealants lack compared to wax is the magnifying effect.
-Nothing really magnifies your paint like wax.
+Because they are synthetic, sealants will be a longer lasting protection of the vehicle’s surface.
 PH-balanced Products: PH-balanced products are key to our detailing process.
 Because our products are PH-balanced, we are confident that none of them will cause any harm to your vehicle or strip off any wax or sealant that was previously applied.
 Products like Dawn dishwashing liquid aren’t PH-balanced and will remove wax and sealants on the vehicle.
 Clay Bar: Clay bars are a thin piece of clay that glides across the vehicle’s exterior surface.
 They are for vehicles like exfoliants are for the skin.
 A clay bar helps lift air and road contaminants, such as brake dust, pollution and fallout.
 We use a spray lube to help prevent any scratching on the vehicle.
-Compound or Buffing: Compound is basically liquid sandpaper that helps eliminate scratches around the vehicle.
-Compounds range in degrees to help remove anything from the lightest scratches to a really deep scratch.
-With buffing, the buffer rotates at a high enough speed to move the surrounding clear coat around the scratch and into the scratch to fill it.
-Many detailing businesses buff too hard or too fast, which causes micro-marring — fine scratches from the buffer — or holograms, which also known as swirls.
 Polishing: Unlike compound, polishing is not used to remove heavy scratches; it is used to take out very fine to minute scratches.
 Leather Protection: This is something that can also be applied to vinyl.
 Leather protection is much like a conditioner because it helps moisturize the surface, but it also helps protect the surface from wear and tear and UV rays.

 highly trained experienced staff